A cold front drifted in from the northwest, thick and gray, and blanketed the loch in ...

 As both her parents were dead and she the only child, he had taken her affections as nothing more than the longing for a father figure.
 The year after she graduated, the University approached Daniel to lead a dig in the Highlands of Scotland, where the River Ness widened to form the Loch Ness.
 It was then that Daniel had approached Bella and offered her the position as his assistant.
 It was during that time he began to realize the true nature of her feelings.

 A tall, slender man slipped into the front passenger seat of an old Toyota Corolla, parked against the curb in the Leachkin suburb, and slammed the rust-eaten door closed beside him.
 "We were told not to kill anyone, you fool.
 What were you thinking?"

 The heavy-set driver turned in his seat.
 “You have no right to raise your voice at me, Addas.
 You were there.
 You are as much to blame as me.”

 "What does it matter now?"
-Amid Ahemed scoffed angrily.
+Amid Ahemed scoffed.
 "No one suspects anything.
-The builders of the scaffolding will be blamed for poor work."
+The builders of the scaffolding will get blamed for poor work."
 He grinned through a mouth filled with tobacco-stained teeth.
-"For the next six weeks, the site will be ours Addas."
+"For the next six weeks, the site will be our's Addas."

 "We don't know that, Amid.
-Mr. Brown has not heard from his informers yet.
 As we speak, the police might be investigating this matter."